speaud/speaud/README.md

 ## 👋 About

 Hello World, thanks for stopping by!
 Based out of Philly here.
-I consider myself a very lucky, business-minded software engineer who has had the privilege to work with some very awesome people.
+I consider myself a very lucky, civic-minded software engineer who has had the privilege to work with some very awesome people.
 Nowadays, I aim to build upon those experiences while continuously improving every day, in some way while mastering my craft.

 ## 🥇 Pinned Repos